davidcsi/kamailio-private-public/README.md

 dpkg-checkbuilddeps
 dpkg-buildpackage
 ```
-You should get not errors back.
+You should get no errors back.

 ```
 cd ..